WHEN is a museum not a museum . . . when it’s cleverly disguised as an old warship.

 We were also blessed with a first-class tour guide who was knowledgeable, personable and witty with the look and attitude of someone who has many nautical miles under their belt.

 The boys were bowled over by how much can be seen of life onboard Nelson’s ship.
-It also made them appreciate the life they are now living and the fact their biscuits come without added ingredients such as weevils.
+It also made them appreciate the life they are now living and the fact their biscuits come without added ingredients

 Having joined a tour, or two, in my time I was delighted by the different things I learn each time.